devfernandoa/CLI-File-Converter/README.md

 # CLI File Converteer
-This project is a simple CLI tool to convert a few data types and image types
+This project is a simple CLI tool to convert a few data types and image types The current supported file types for data are:
+- CSV
+- TSV
+- JSON
+- XML

+And the supported image types are:
+- PNG
+- JPG
+- GIF

 ## Linux Instalation